awsdocs/aws-support-user-guide/doc_source/get-started-with-aws-trusted-advisor.md

 ## Preferences<a name="preferences-trusted-advisor-console"></a>

-On the **Preferences** page in the Trusted Advisor console, you can configure your weekly email messages for the check summary, enable the organizational view feature, or disable Trusted Advisor\.
+On the **Preferences** page in the Trusted Advisor console, you can disable Trusted Advisor\.

+On the **Notifications** page, you can configure your weekly email messages for the check summary\.

+On the **Organizations** page, you can enable or disable the organizational view feature\.

 ### Set up notification preferences<a name="notification-preferences"></a>